NUITEQ Snowflake (web edition)

 A delete confirmation modal appears, in case you change your mind.

-If you wish to remove lessons from the list, first select "Edit list" for the list you wish to edit.
+If you wish to remove lessons activities from the list, first select "Edit list" for the list you wish to edit.
 This takes you to the edit list page for that list.

-Play the lessons in a list
+Play the lesson activities in a list

 Sending lists to students